Marriage

 Notice of Intended Marriage (NOIM)

-With my help, you will complete this and issue it to me at least one month before the wedding.
-The NOIM includes details such as your names, dates and places of birth, and evidence of identity.
+This is the big one.
+Together, we’ll complete and lodge your NOIM at least one month before your wedding day.
+It includes details like your names, dates and places of birth, and proof of identity.

 Official Certificate of Marriage

-This proves the marriage has taken place.
-Two copies of this document are signed and witnessed during the ceremony.
-I lodge one copy with the relevant state or territory registry of births, deaths, and marriages within 14 days of the wedding and keep the other copy.
+This is the legal proof that your marriage took place.
+Two copies are signed by you, your witnesses, and me during the ceremony.
+I’ll lodge one with the relevant births, deaths and marriages registry within 14 days of your wedding and safely keep the other copy.

 Declaration of no legal impediment to marriage